awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 If you use the AWS Management Console to create your Aurora DB cluster, you can have Amazon RDS automatically create a VPC for you\.
 Or you can use an existing VPC or create a new VPC for your Aurora DB cluster\.
 Whichever approach you take, your VPC must have at least one subnet in each of at least two Availability Zones for you to use it with an Amazon Aurora DB cluster\.

 By default, Amazon RDS creates the primary DB instance and the Aurora Replica in the AZs automatically for you\.
 To choose a specific AZ, you need to change the **Availability & durability** Multi\-AZ deployment setting to **Don't create an Aurora Replica**\.
 Doing so exposes a drop\-down selector that lets you choose from among the AZs in your VPC\.
-However, we strongly recommend that you keep the default setting and let Amazon RDS create a multi\-AZ deployment and choose AZs for you\.
+However, we strongly recommend that you keep the default setting and let Amazon RDS create a Multi\-AZ deployment and choose AZs for you\.
 By doing so, your Aurora DB cluster is created with the fast failover and high availability features that are two of Aurora's key benefits\.

 For more information, see [How to create a VPC for use with Amazon Aurora](Aurora.CreateVPC.md)\.
 For information on VPCs, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](USER_VPC.md)\.